ymdatta/ASE_Spring24_Project/README.md

      - The process of training learner  compiles the dataset into a model, from which we can set the options.
 - SE moves from a **coding process** to a **decision process**:
-  -   Programmers don't program (usually)
+  -   Programmers don't program (usually) [^meyer]
   -   Now the challenge is know what to use, how to tune, what to ignore
   -   On a normal day, programmers spend around 2 hours coding, or less.
-The rest is spent on meetings, working with clinets, career development, writing documentation, running tests, debugging failed tests,  etc etc
+The rest is spent on meetings, working with clients, career development, writing documentation, running tests, debugging failed tests,  etc etc
       - In fact much of the time of a programmer is deciding what not to code.